Skip to content

 Main difficulties in finding work

-This bar chart shows that unemployed Indigenous Australians who reported having difficulties in finding work reported the major causes to be: no jobs in local area or line of work (41%), transport problems/distance (32%), not having a driver’s licence (31%), and insufficient education/training skills (30%).
+This bar chart shows that in 2014–15 among Indigenous Australians aged 15–64 who were unemployed, the main difficulty in finding work was no jobs in the local area or line of work (41%) followed by transport problems and distance (32%), not having a driver’s license (31%) and insufficient education or training skills (30%).

 Source: Table D2.07.10.
 AIHW and ABS analysis of National Aboriginal and Torres Strait Islander Social Survey 2014–15.